Legal Advice for Compensation Insurance Claims & TPD Payouts

 Can I Make a MAIC Claim?

-If you are injured in a motor vehicle crash on a Queensland highway or road, you can lodge a CTP insurance (MAIC) claim.
+If you are injured in a motor vehicle crash on a Queensland highway or road due to negligence, you can lodge a CTP insurance (MAIC) claim.
 When you are successful, the mandatory third-party insurer of the at-fault vehicle pays for your injury compensation.
 If you are partly to blame for a car accident, you may still have grounds for a valid accident claim.

 What is the Time Limit for a MAIC Claim?